GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

         ```

 4. Create a second cloud function **stop-instances-fct** which will stop instances once it is triggered :
-    - - Change directory to the folder conraining the source code:
+    - - Change directory to the folder conraining the source code of the function:

         ```
             cd stop-instances-fct/